victordibia/handtrack.js/README.md

 `npm install`
 `npm run start`

-The start script launch a simple `python3` webserver from the demo folder using `http.server`.
+The start script launches a simple `python3` webserver from the demo folder using `http.server`.